 - Legal Issues of Brain Injury Survivors and the Special Needs Trust – Wyoming Brain Injury Conference – 2001

 Justin Kallal is a Wyoming native who was born and raised in Cheyenne Wyoming.
 Justin attended the University of Wyoming for both his undergraduate philosophy degree and his law degree.
-After finishing law school in 2001, Justin spent about seven years working as a general contractor and building homes in the Jackson Wyoming area.
-Justin also briefly owned a bar and restaurant in Star Valley Wyoming.
-When a frozen pipe burst and flooded the restaurant business was wiped out because the insurance company unjustly refused to pay the claim.
+After finishing law school in 2001, Justin started Kallal Construction, Inc. and spent about seven years working as a general contractor building homes in the Jackson Wyoming area.
+Justin also briefly owned Colter’s bar and restaurant in Star Valley Wyoming.
+When a frozen pipe burst and flooded the restaurant, the business was wiped out because the insurance company unjustly refused to pay the claim.
 The great recession was simultaneously putting a huge squeeze on the construction industry at the same, and when combined with the flooded restaurant, Justin decided it was time to change gears and put his legal education to work by starting a law firm.